 In September 2017, the Company entered into a license and commercialization agreement (the "Alvogen License Agreement") and a commercial supply agreement (the "Alvogen Supply Agreement") with Alvogen Malta Operations (ROW) Ltd ("Alvogen").
 Under the terms of the Alvogen License Agreement, Alvogen will be solely responsible for obtaining and maintaining regulatory approvals for all sales and marketing activities for Qsymia in South Korea.
-The Company received an upfront payment of \$2.5 million in September 2017, which was recorded in license and milestone revenue in the third quarter of 2017, and is eligible to receive additional payments upon Alvogen achieving marketing authorization, commercial launch and reaching a sales milestone.
+The Company received an upfront payment of \$2.5 million in September 2017, which was recorded in license and milestone revenue in the third quarter of 2017, and \$2.5 million in the third quarter of 2019 upon Alvogen receiving marketing authorization.
+The Company is eligible to receive additional payments upon commercial launch and reaching a sales milestone.
 Additionally, the Company will receive a royalty on Alvogen's Qsymia net sales in South Korea.
 Under the Alvogen Supply Agreement, the Company will supply product to Alvogen on an exclusive basis.